Back to news list

 The Animal and Plant Health Agency (APHA) has confirmed the presence of Bluetongue (BTV-3), a notifiable disease, in several sheep and cattle in England.

-The affected animals have been culled to reduce the risk of onward disease transmission and Restriction Zone has been set-up covering Norfolk and Suffolk, which restricts the movement of cattle, sheep and other ruminants.
+The affected animals have been culled to reduce the risk of onward disease transmission and Restriction Zones have been set-up covering Norfolk, Suffolk and Essex, which restricts the movement of cattle, sheep and other ruminants.
+Temporary Control Zones have also been put in place in Yorkshire, Lincolnshire and Kent.
+However, vets are not restricted from entering these areas to advise and treat the symptoms of Bluetongue.

 The virus does not affect people or food safety.
 BTV is transmitted by midge bites and affects cows, goats, sheep, camelids and other ruminants.
 The midges are most active between April and November.
 Another possible reason for disease spread can be through an infected imported animal.